grischaerbe/threlter/README.md

 It is a bit of a tradition to celebrate new versions of [Threlte](https://next.threlte.xyz) with a small game that not only is superb promotional material, but also is used to test every aspect of all moving parts of the Threlte ecosystem.

-Threlte 6 is a special release: Threlte is transitioning towards a clear separation of concerns: `@threlte/core` as a way to declaratively use [Three.js](https://threejs.org/) and other packages such as `@threlte/extras` with useful abstractions and `@threlte/rapier` to easily integrate the exceptional [Rapier physics engine](https://rapier.rs/).
+Threlte 6 is a special release.
+Threlte is transitioning towards a clear separation of concerns: `@threlte/core` as a way to declaratively use [Three.js](https://threejs.org/) and other packages such as `@threlte/extras` with useful abstractions and `@threlte/rapier` to easily integrate the exceptional [Rapier physics engine](https://rapier.rs/).

 The next version is called "Threlte v6" and what better way is there to celebrate that than with a V6?
 I'll see myself out.